HomeBlogClaude Code vs Cursor 3: Which AI Coding...

 FAQ

-I'm a beginner.
-Which should I learn first?
 Cursor 3.
 The visual interface has a gentler learning curve than Claude Code's terminal-only approach.
 Once you're comfortable with AI-assisted coding, try Claude Code's free tier to see if the terminal workflow suits you.

-Which handles Indian tech stack better (MERN, Django, Spring Boot)?
 Both handle MERN and Django well.
-For Spring Boot and Java-heavy stacks, Claude Code is noticeably better — Opus 4.6's training data covers Java enterprise patterns more thoroughly.
+For Spring Boot and Java-heavy stacks, Claude Code is noticeably better - Opus 4.6's training data covers Java enterprise patterns more thoroughly.
 Cursor's Composer 2 skews toward JavaScript/Python.

-Can I use Claude Code inside VS Code?
-Claude Code is terminal-only — no VS Code extension.
+Claude Code is terminal-only - no VS Code extension.
 However, you can run Claude Code in VS Code's integrated terminal and get a hybrid experience.
-It's not as seamless as Cursor's native integration, but it works.
+It's not as smooth as Cursor's native integration, but it works.

-Which is better for freelance client work?
 Depends on your clients' work.
 If you deliver backend APIs and infrastructure, Claude Code.
 If you deliver frontend UIs and dashboards, Cursor 3.
 For full-stack freelance work, Cursor 3's visual feedback helps when building client-facing features.

-Will Cursor's market share recover after version 3?
 Too early to tell, but the parallel agents and Design Mode are genuine innovations.
 If Claude Code doesn't respond with similar features, Cursor 3 could recapture significant share, especially among frontend developers.
 The next 6 months will be decisive.

 Last updated: April 7, 2026.
 All tests conducted on a 22,000-line production codebase.
 Pricing at ₹93/USD.